 Uppsala University in Sweden offers a Master of Theology degree in Humanitarian Action and Conflicts.
 Students spend one year on campus completing the necessary course requirements and conducting independent research that culminates in a master’s dissertation.
 Required courses for the program include Introduction to Humanitarian Action, Anthropology in Humanitarian Action, International Law in Humanitarian Assistance, Geopolitics, Public Health in Humanitarian Action, Management and Conflict and Peace-Building.
 To qualify for admission, students must show demonstrated fluency in English and have a bachelor’s degree.
 A statement of purpose is also required for admission to the program.

 Ruhr University of Bochum in Germany offers a Master of Arts degree in Humanitarian Action through a partnership with the Network on Humanitarian Action (NOHA).
 This intensive multi-disciplinary program requires 24 months to complete.
-Students are free to specialize in one of the following fields: Humanitarian action management, Humanitarian international law, International relations in humanitarian action, Public health/medicine in humanitarian action, Anthropology in humanitarian action or International organizations in humanitarian emergencies.
+Students are free to specialize in one of the following fields: Humanitarian action management; Humanitarian international law; International relations in humanitarian action; Public health/medicine in humanitarian action; Anthropology in humanitarian action; or International organizations in humanitarian emergencies.
 A master’s degree dissertation based on independent research is required for each concentration.
-To be considered for admission, students must hold a bachelor’s degree in law, medicine, international relations, political science, sociology, anthropology, psychology, management, economics, geography, communications or a closely related field.
+To be considered for admission, students must hold a bachelor’s degree in law, medicine, international relations, political science, sociology, anthropology, psychology, management, economics, geography, communications, or a closely related field.

-Fordham University’s Graduate School of Arts and Sciences (GSAS) offers a MSc in Humanitarian Studies.
-This program is specifically designed for recent undergraduates and young professionals with less than five years of experience in the field of humanitarian work.
-Students gain an interdisciplinary perspective to relevant issues and take evening classes to complete their degree, allowing time to work in the professional field or take on an internship while completing their degree.
+Fordham University’s Graduate School of Arts and Sciences (GSAS) offers an MSc in Humanitarian Studies.
+This program is designed for recent undergraduates and young professionals with less than five years of experience in the field of humanitarian work.
+Students gain an interdisciplinary perspective on relevant issues and take evening classes to complete their degree, allowing time to work in the professional field or take on an internship while completing their degree.
 Students can choose to concentrate in one of three focus areas, including Human Rights, in which they will take a variety of specialized courses.
 They also must complete an internship and a thesis to complete their degree.

-MA in Human Rights and Humanitarian Action, SciencesPo Paris School of International Affairs – Paris, France
+MA in Human Rights and Humanitarian Action (SciencesPo Paris School of International Affairs – Paris, France)